CALL US281-931-5443

 FREEZE PROTECTION

-Winter Guide for Houston Swimming Pool Cold Weather Care
+Winter Guide for Texas Swimming Pool Cold Weather Care

 Do not turn your pool heater on when temperatures are below 50*, this can damage your heater and void your warranty.

-IF we get enough snow, pool water temps could drop below the 40's and that could be too cold if the air continues to stay below freezing (32 degrees).
+IF we get snow or rain, pool water temps could drop below the 40's and that could be too cold if the air continues to stay below freezing (32 degrees).
+This will be cold enough to freeze pipes and equipment even with the pump running,

-If this extreme cold happens, it would be advisable to shut off all equipment, open filter air relief, open plumbing valves at least half way and remove drain plugs (from heaters, pumps and filters) to allow as much water as possible to drain from above ground equipment and plumbing.
+If this extreme cold happens, it would be advisable to shut off all equipment, open filter air relief, open plumbing valves at least half way and remove drain plugs (from heaters, pumps, filters and filter valves) to allow as much water as possible to drain from above ground equipment and plumbing.

 Everyone's instructions will not be the same.